Just down the street from my flat, there’s a brown door.

 When Morena and I moved up to the new neighborhood, though, I sort of lost interest.
 The club where I was a “member” was now 20 minutes away, and I’d gladly walk 20 minutes for a steak, or some sushi, or a good plate of nachos… but not for weed.
 I hadn’t yet figured out that there were clubs on every corner of L’Eixample.
 So I just stopped smoking, which is probably a good thing.

-I’d also read, around the same time, that the clubs were soon to be made illegal.
+I’d also read, around the same time, that the clubs were soon to be outlawed.
 That apparently hasn’t happened, yet.

 But the Spanish Supreme Court decided, in 2021, that the local Barcelona regulation about cannabis clubs was “infringing on the powers of the national government”.
 So City Hall said they’d be sending out inspectors, to make sure that the clubs weren’t “promoting consumption”, advertising, or actually selling weed – in line with what it says in the Penal Code.